Ingrambtp3/IAM--PROJECTS/Week 5/Readme.md

-# Week 5 – Automate Temporary Role Activation via Entra ID PIM + PowerShell
+# 🛡️Week 5 – Automate Temporary Role Activation via Entra ID PIM + PowerShell🛡️

 ## 🧠 Scenario
 In a real-world enterprise, giving employees standing admin access is risky.
 The organization wants to make sure users can only activate high-privilege roles (like Security Administrator) **temporarily**, and **only when needed** — a concept called **Just-In-Time (JIT) access**.